KaltakhchyanD/flask_message_queueueue/README.md

 It has:
 - /redis page, where you can "start task" and recieve result message via redis PubSub
 -
+- /celery page, where you can "start task" with async celery worker and rabbit queue and recieve result message through result backend, which is redis

 This app requires python3.6, docker, docker-compose